-Dr. Ahmad has performed more than 1000 robotic surgeries, including robotic gastric bypass, robotic sleeve, robotic hernia procedure, robotic anti reflux procedure, robotic colon operations and robotic gallbladder surgery.
+Dr. Ahmad has performed more than 3,000 robotic surgeries, including robotic gastric bypass, robotic sleeve gastrectomy, robotic hernia procedures, robotic anti-reflux procedures, robotic colon operations and robotic gallbladder surgery.
 He is recognized in Long Island as one of the most advanced robotic surgeons in the country.
 Dr. Ahmad founded and is the director of the Robotic and Bariatric Surgery Center of Excellence at Mather Northwell Hospital.
 This is the only intuitive certified epicenter in Long Island for robotic bariatric surgery as of June 2020.

 Although these pouches are often harmless, they may become infected and lead to pain, fever and nausea.
 When infected, diverticulitis causes severe abdominal pain that is focused on the left side, similar to appendicitis.
 Treatment for diverticulitis can vary depending on the severity of the individual condition, but may include rest, dietary changes or surgery.

 The surgeon will remove the diseased section of the colon, including a portion of healthy tissue, to help ensure the affected area is completely removed.
 Once sectioned the surgeon will then carefully stitch both ends of the healthy tissue back together.
 During this time your surgeon will also check the area and ensure the stitches have securely fastened both ends.

 The surgeon will use small key-hole incisions, this minimally invasive technique can help reduce recovery times and post-surgical pain.

 Other General Surgery Procedures

 - Laparoscopic Appendectomy

 - Laparoscopic Colon Resection for Cancer